ronawho/distributed-lsb/README.md

 arrays and local counts arrays.
 It uses `shmem_putmem` copy the array elements.

-# Call to Action
+# Get Involved

-Our goal is to find the fastest and most scalable distributed parallel sort.
-If you know of other parallel sorts out there that could be competitive, please let us know by [FIXME].
+In addition to comparing the productivity and performance of different parallel computing frameworks, we'd like to find the the fastest and most scalable distributed parallel sort.
+If you know of other parallel sorts out there that could be competitive, please let us know by opening an issue in this repository or reaching out to @mppf on social media.

 We also would be happy to see pull requests that provide other implementations of distributed parallel sorts or improve